 Body composition refers to the proportion of fat and fat-free mass in the body.

 A healthy body composition has a lower proportion of body fat and a higher proportion of fat-free mass.

 But More importantly, hopping on and off of a scale is not an accurate measurement of y our overall health & body image.

 By keeping track of your body composition and seeing your results change over time, you can build a healthier body and enjoy a fuller, fitter (and happier) life.

-Question from my clients: "My weight on the scale has barely changed and I don't know why? but my clothes fit better and everyone around me is noticing my weight loss.
-What is happening?!"
+"My weight on the scale has barely changed and I don't know why? but my clothes fit better and everyone around me is noticing my weight loss.
+What’s happening?!"

 The transformation of having less fat and more muscle on your frame can dramatically change the way you look and feel.

-One of the first things I tell my clients is that your diet is what helps you lose weight, and weight training is what changes your body composition.
+One of the first things I tell my clients is that your diet is what helps you lose weight, and weight training is what “tones you up.”

 This can be very confusing and frustrating when you first start because it seems counter-intuitive.

 But doing a million repetitions with pink dumbbells is essentially another form of cardio, and it’s not going to change your body shape.